williamsdb/php2Bluesky/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-***NOTE*** This is for v2 of php2Bluesky.
+***NOTE:*** This is for v2 of php2Bluesky.
 If you are looking for the v1 details you can find that [here](https://github.com/williamsdb/php2Bluesky/blob/8b137617bda0bd9dd97462966a8d9404e08ea807/readme.md).

 Running the script is very straightforward: